Europe battles to shake off nagging banking concerns

 IN YOUR FACE(BOOK) BEARS

-Nasdaq futures, gained 0.8% after the shares of Facebook owner Meta soared 12% in after-hours trading following its earnings beat.
-Intel and Amazon will both report their results later on Thursday.
+Nasdaq futures gained 0.8% as Meta's shares soared 10% in premarket pricing following its earnings beat.
+Intel and Amazon will both report results later on Thursday.

-In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan turned around early falls to close 0.2% higher.
+In Asia, MSCI's broadest index of Asia-Pacific shares turned around early falls to close 0.2% higher.

-Japan's Nikkei broadly matched the gains although Singapore's Straits Times Index fell 0.3%, dragged lower by real estate companies after the government raised taxes on private property purchases.

-Wednesday's Wall Street session had also seen woes of First Republic bank continue, with its shares sinking as much as 41% at one point to leave it valued at about $888 million, a far cry from its peak of more than $40 billion in November 2021.
+Wednesday's Wall Street session had seen First Republic Bank's shares sinking as much as 41% at one point to leave it valued at about $888 million, a far cry from its peak of more than $40 billion in November 2021.

 Investors are waiting to see whether it can find buyers for assets and engineer a rescue.
-CNBC had reported that U.S. government officials are currently unwilling to intervene.
+CNBC had reported that U.S. government officials were currently unwilling to intervene.

-"First Republic is a bank it would seem to soon be no more.
-As the bank attempts all manner of rescue strategies it continues to slide relentlessly," said Clifford Bennett, chief economist at ACY Securities.

-"It is a case of the incredible shrinking bank.
-Until, in the end, it likely just simply ceases to exist."

 First Republic declined to comment on Wednesday's share price falls.